 There are different questions and decisions to make on different dimensions.
 First, how to define and limit the research field.
 In other words: (a) What is the field of extended education?
 In this connection, a characterization tool for programs in extended education would be helpful. (b) What exactly should comparative research investigate?
 The whole variety of offerings versus specific offerings of extended education?
-Should research be limited to the dimension of public versus private offerings, certain countries, such as Taiwan, would be excluded. (c) Another decision we have to make is on the level of the study: What level of comparative research do we focus on?
+Should research be limited to the dimension of public versus private offerings/programs/activities of extended education?
+If research were limited to only public offerings, certain countries, such as Taiwan, would be excluded. (c) Another decision we have to make is on the level of the study: What level of comparative research do we focus on?
 Meaning, do we focus on systems, schools/institutions, activities, or on individual learners?
 Or which of these do we link in a comparative study?
 And with regard to content, we have to decide which (d) perspective to focus on in a study, e.g.